Elm Farm, corner of Mill Street and Stowupland Road (B1115)

 In 1932 Thomas Carter (Ena Carter’s father-in-law) had bought the land.
 Thomas was living in Stowupland Hall (as well as owning Gipping farm) whilst his son Myhill lived at Elm farm.
 Jack Carter (Myhill’s brother) would often help with the farming when his brother’s allergies made it difficult.

-In 1937 T Carter sold the land to W.G.Hopgood, though T M Carter continues as occupier (1938 Kelllys Directory -Thomas Myhill Carter) till 1946 when the Keeling families moved in. in the time of the carter’s the much larger property had been a mixed arable and dairy farm but the Keeling’s ran it as a market garden, selling produce at a stall in Stowmarket.
+In 1937 T Carter sold the land to W.G.Hopgood, though T M Carter continues as occupier (1938 Kelllys Directory -Thomas Myhill Carter) till 1946 when the Keeling families moved in.
+In the time of the Carter’s the much larger property had been a mixed arable and dairy farm but the Keeling’s ran it as a market garden, selling produce at a stall in Stowmarket.

 In 1947 we have this description of Elm Farm from the Stowmarket Notebook.
+Sheepcote Hall can no longer be easily reached fromMill Street without crossing the busy A14.

 By 1976 David Hopgood shared the land with Allard & Bloom and the Dickenson lived in the house till selling it in 2018,.